emdarcher/chibios-tinkering/stm32/SmartSensor_v1/shell_testing2/readme.txt

 ** The Demo **

-The demo flashes and LED on PA3 within a thread.
+The demo flashes and LED on PA2 within a thread.
-And flashes an LED on PA2 within the main thread.
-This program prints the lis302 acceleromter x,y,z values and the the YRGB approximate color lx values from the vm6101 color light sensor, over Serial 1.
+This also uses the Command Shell on Serial 1, type "help" in the shell prompt to see available commands, most commands will give you help on how to use them if you type the command line argument "-h" after the command.

 ** Build Procedure **